kentico-ericd/kontent-google-sheets-add-on/README.md

 A supplemental Kontent blog post containing usage details and examples can be found [here](https://kontent.ai/blog/migrating-content-from-spreadsheets).

 ## Preparing the Sheet
 You may create a new Sheet or edit an existing one.
-The _Generate_ menu of the add-on can also generate a new Sheet for you, along with the required headers, based on the project's content types.
+The __Generate Sheet__ menu of the Add-on can also generate a new Sheet for you, along with the required headers, based on the project's content types.

 If you have a local spreadsheet file, you can open it in Google Sheets by uploading it to Google Drive, then selecting _Open with > Google Sheets_.